Octoframes/jupyter_compare_view/README.md

 # jupyter-splitview
-Split View with slider for images and plots in Jupyter
+Split View with slider for images and plots in Jupyter.